marykubinski/kubinski-portfolio/Critique-by-design.md

 ![image of origional visual](Critique.FedStudentLoans.png)

-The visualization can be found on page 40 of the report, linked here: https://research.collegeboard.org/pdf/trends-college-pricing-student-aid-2020.pdf
+The visualization can be found on page 40 of the report, [trends in college pricing link](https://research.collegeboard.org/pdf/trends-college-pricing-student-aid-2020.pdf)

 ## Step two: Critique the visualization